-- 13. What a company's top executives are saying about where the company is headed long term and about what the company's future product-market-customer mix will be: - A. indicates what kind of business model the company is going to have in the future. - B. constitutes the strategic vision for the company. - C. signals what the firm's financial strategy will be. - D. serves to define the company's present scope of operation. - E. indicates what kind of products the company will offer in the future.
+- 14. What a company's top executives are saying about where the company is headed long term with respect to its future product-market-customer-technology mix - A. indicates what kind of business model the company is going to have in the future. - B. constitutes the strategic vision for the company. - C. signals what the firm's emergent strategy will be. - D. serves to define the company's business plan. - E. indicates what kind of products and services the company plans to offer in the future.

-Top management's views and conclusions about the company's long-term direction and what product-market-customer business mix seems optimal for the road ahead constitute a strategic vision for the company.
-A strategic vision delineates management's aspirations for the business, providing a panoramic view of "where we are going" and a convincing rationale for why this makes good business sense for the company.
+Top management's views about the company's direction and future product-customer-market-technology focus constitute a strategic vision for the company.
+A clearly articulated strategic vision communicates management's aspirations to stakeholders about "where we are going" and helps steer the energies of company personnel in a common direction.

-AACSB: Analytical Thinking Accessibility: Keyboard Navigation Blooms: Understand
+AACSB: Analytical Thinking Accessibility: Keyboard Navigation Blooms: Understand Difficulty: 1 Easy